fwcd/RustyGUI/README.md

 # VinylFlow
-DJing application that uses Rust and SDL2.
+DJing application that uses Rust and a custom GUI toolkit based upon SDL2.

 ## Development Requirements
 * Rust and Cargo